Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Experiment and Analysis

-In the user study, we evaluated four critical aspects of the generated images: aesthetic appeal, style consistency, creativity, and detail quality. \textbf{\emph{Aesthetic Appeal:}} This metric evaluates the overall visual attractiveness of the images.
-The participants rated the images based on how pleasing they found them, considering factors such as color harmony, composition, and the emotional response evoked by the artwork. \textbf{\emph{Style Consistency:}} This aspect examines how well the generated images adhere to a specific artistic style.
-Participants evaluated whether the images consistently incorporated stylistic elements of traditional landscape paintings, such as brushstroke techniques, use of space, and traditional motifs. \textbf{\emph{Creativity:}} This aspect measures the originality and innovation of the generated images.
-The participants rated the images based on the novelty and inventiveness of the compositions and interpretations within the confines of traditional landscape painting. \textbf{\emph{Detail Quality:}} This metric focuses on the precision and clarity of the finer details within the images.
+A total of 24 groups of landscape paintings were generated using different models: LPGen, Reference Only, Double ControlNet, and Lora, for a questionnaire.
+Additionally, 16 artists were invited to participate in the survey.
+In this research, we evaluated four critical aspects of the generated images: aesthetic appeal, style consistency, creativity, and detail quality.
+The aesthetic appeal metric evaluates the overall visual attractiveness of the images.
+The participants rated the images based on how pleasing they found them, considering factors such as color harmony, composition, and the emotional response evoked by the artwork.
+The consistency aspect of the style examines how well the generated images adhere to a specific artistic style.
+Participants evaluated whether the images consistently incorporated stylistic elements of traditional landscape paintings, such as brushstroke techniques, use of space, and traditional motifs.
+The creativity aspect measures the originality and innovation of the generated images.
+The participants rated the images based on the novelty and inventiveness of the compositions and interpretations within the confines of traditional landscape painting.
+The detail quality metric focuses on the precision and clarity of the finer details within the images.
 Participants evaluated the quality of intricate elements such as textures, line work, and depiction of natural features such as trees, rocks, and water.

-In our study, we used the same canny and style reference images to generate output with different models.
-We selected the best options based on four evaluation metrics: aesthetic appeal, style consistency, creativity, and detail quality, as shown in Figure~\ref{fig:fig6_Question}.
-The results in Table~\ref{tab:tab2} from these evaluations provide insights into the effectiveness of the LPen model in generating high-quality, artistically compelling landscape paintings.